ta0kira/locking-container/readme.txt

 The above restrictions are specifically meant to mirror the corresponding lock types.
-For the first three types above (but not the latter two), additional restrictions and exceptions are made:
+For the first three types above (but not the latter two), additional exceptions are made:

-  1) If the thread already holds at least one lock and another thread is currently waiting for a write lock on the same container, the new lock will probably be denied without blocking, because a deadlock is likely.
+  1) "Lockout" Exception: If another thread is waiting for a lock on the container to be locked, and the calling thread holds a lock on any container, a deadlock is possible; therefore, the lock will be rejected, even if it wouldn't violate lock-count restrictions imposed by the auth. object.
+This is where most of the deadlock prevention happens.

-  2) In some cases, the authorization object can determine that an exception to the lock-count limits can be made without a deadlock happening.
-For example, if the lock operation isn't going to block, allowing the new lock isn't going to cause a deadlock.
-Specifically these three authorization objects allow a violation of lock-count limits if the container to be locked isn't currently locked.
+  2) "Must Block" Exception: If the lock operation doesn't need to block, a deadlock isn't possible; therefore, the lock will be allowed, even if it violates lock-count restrictions otherwise imposed by the auth. object.
+     This allows threads to potentially hold multiple read locks, which is addressed in detail in a later section.

-  3) If the lock is 'lc::rw_lock', and the calling thread holds the write lock and is requesting a read lock, then the lock will be allowed without blocking.
+  3) "Writer Reads" Exception: If the container to be locked uses 'lc::rw_lock', and the calling thread holds the write lock on that container and it's requesting a read lock, the lock will be allowed, even if it violates lock-count restrictions otherwise imposed by the auth. object. count restrictions.

-The first is responsible for most of the deadlock prevention, and the second is what allows a thread to obtain multiple write locks, or a write lock and one or more read locks (under special circumstances, discussed below).
-The third allows multi-locking to work (also discussed below).
+Note that the first two exceptions are not possible with 'lc::dumb_lock' locks because the operation will always potentially block, and there is no way to know if another thread is already blocking for a lock.

 ----- Multiple Locks -----